Public API Documentation

 Fields

-object with the specified proportion of candidates to consider in the covariance matrix ps
+CovarianceTransformation(ps::Float64, pb::Float64, num_dims::Int)Creates a CovarianceTransformation object with the specified proportion of candidates to consider in the covariance matrix ps, the probability of applying the transformation pb, and the number of dimensions num_dims.

 This is an implementation of the method proposed by Wang and Li in "Differential Evolution Based on Covariance Matrix Learning and Bimodal Distribution Parameter Setting, " 2014, DOI: 10.1016/j.asoc.2014.01.038.